remix-run/remix/docs/tutorials/blog.md

 <Link to="/posts">Posts</Link>
 ```

-You can put it anywhere you like, you might want to just delete everything that's there.
+You can put it anywhere you like or you might want to just delete everything that's there.
+However, `<Outlet />` is required for proper routing in this tutorial.

 💿 Either way you will also need to import `Link`: